Detecting positive correlations in a multivariate sample: Lower bounds

 \section{Lower bounds}

-In this section we derive a general lower bound for the minimax risk $R_*^{\rm max}$.
-As mentioned in \secref{risk}, the first step is to restrict the supremum in the definition of $R^{\rm max}(f)$ to covariance matrices in which all the nonzero entries are equal to $\rho > 0$ and then lower bound the maximum by an average.
-In particular, we have $R_*^{\rm max} \ge R^*$ where $R^* = \inf_f R(f)$ and
+In this section, we derive a general lower bound for the minimax risk $R_*^{\max}$.
+As mentioned in Section~\ref{sec:risk}, the first step is to restrict the supremum in the definition of $R^{\max}(f)$ to covariance matrices in which all the nonzero entries are equal to $\rho> 0$ and then lower bound the maximum by an average.
+In particular, we have $R_*^{\max} \ge R^*$ where $R^* = \inf_f R(f)$ and

-Note that $R^*$ is just the Bayes risk for the uniform prior on the models $S \in \cC$.
-It is well known that the test $f^*$ that achieves the infimum (i.e., $R(f^*)=R^*$) is the {\sl likelihood ratio test} that accepts the null if and only if the likelihood ratio $(1/|\cC|) \sum_{S \in \cC} \phi_S(X)/\phi_0(X)<1$.
-Here $\phi_0$ is the standard normal density in $\R^{nm}$ and $\phi_S$ is the normal density with covariance matrix defined by $S$.
-We focus on the case where $\rho$ is bounded away from $1$.
+Note that $R^*$ is just the Bayes risk for the uniform prior on the models $S \in\cC$.
+It is well known that the test $f^*$ that achieves the infimum (i.e., $R(f^*)=R^*$) is the \textsl{likelihood ratio test} with critical value 1, and there is a whole machinery that can be used to bound that risk from below.